California CCW Permit

 What else do I need to bring?
 You will need a black pen and note taking materials.
 Please bring a folding chair that you are comfortable sitting in during the lecture portion of the course.
 Bring a canopy if you have one for additional shade.

 Where is the Range located?
 We use a Private outdoor facility, and you will need to drive a vehicle that YOU can drive on a fairly rough dirt road.
 Details will be sent out upon registration.
+You will also have an opportunity to carpool in with someone else if you like.

 What are the expectations for my shooting ability?
 You must be proficient and comfortable safely handling and shooting the guns you are planning to list on your permit.
 If you have a new gun or are new to shooting, please schedule a Private Lesson prior to attending this group class.
 Do not bring a gun you have never fired before!